-Why your content feels flat, and how reddit can fix it
+Why your content feels flat

 halftone image of two hands making a heart shape against a grunge background to illustrate content with emotional connection

-It starts with voice-of-the-customer (VOC) research.
+It comes from voice-of-the-customer (VOC) research.

 • Reddit Insights — a social listening tool that taps into 22 billion comments and posts to analyze audience sentiment and emerging trends.